Wound Healing Center

 After the doctor conducts a thorough assessment of the wound and peri-wound skin, its etiology may become more evident.
 Common types of wounds encountered in the acute wound care setting include pressure injuries, venous ulcers, arterial ulcers, skin tears, diabetic foot wounds, and moisture-associated skin damage.

 These are formerly known as pressure ulcers, which are defined by the NPUAP as localized damage to the skin and/or underlying soft tissue, usually over a bony prominence or related to medical or other devices.
 The injury can present as intact skin or an open ulcer and may be painful.
 The injury results from intense and/or prolonged pressure or pressure combined with shear.
 The tolerance of soft tissue for pressure and shear may also be affected by microclimate, nutrition, perfusion, comorbidities, and condition of the soft tissue.
 Pressure injuries are described according to the NPUAP staging system based on the damage that is clinically observed.

-These are result of severe tissue ischemia.
+These are the results of severe tissue ischemia.
 One of the most common causes of lower extremity arterial disease and ulceration is atherosclerosis of peripheral arterial vessels.